liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

 -  Controller code to handle the request and response
 -  Soy templates to implement your view layer

-## Configuring a WEB Module [](id=configuring-a-web-module)
+## Configuring a Web Module [](id=configuring-a-web-module)

-The first thing you will need to do is configure the WEB module for your Soy portlet.
+The first thing you must do is configure the Web module for your Soy portlet.

-The file structure of a Soy Portlet is very similar to the structure of an MVC portlet.
-The basic structure of a Soy portlet module is shown below:
+The file structure of a Soy Portlet is similar to the structure of an MVC
+portlet:

 - `my-soy-portlet`
     - `.lfrbuild-portal`